perladvent/perldotcom/content/article/installing-all-perls-on-macos.md

 porting/customized.t ..
 Failed 1/181 subtests
 ```

-These tests check that the CPAN files the release included have the digests that they should.
+These tests check that the CPAN files the release included have the digests that they had at release time.
 However, I had just run *patchperl* on source tree and *cpan/ExtUtils-MakeMaker/lib/ExtUtils/Liblist/Kid.pm* is one of the patched files.
 Of course the digest is different:

 ```bash
 % patchperl